Skip to main content

 MethodDescription

-This is useful for triggering the notification center from a custom button, a keyboard shortcut, or an in-app event.
+Use this to trigger the panel from a header button, a keyboard shortcut, or an in-app event.

 Custom bell

-Every SDK supports replacing the default bell icon with your own UI element.
-The approach varies by framework:
+Every SDK supports replacing the default bell with your own UI element:

-• ReactrenderBell prop with a render function receiving NotifizzBellContext.
+• ReactrenderBell prop with a render function that receives NotifizzBellContext.

-• Angular — Content projection via ng-content with a #customBellIcon template reference.
+• Angular — content projection via <ng-content> with the #customBellIcon template reference.

 See each SDK’s reference page for implementation details.